 Whenever you create a new folder and put some files in it, Windows does its best to decide the folder template based on the content.
 If you’re storing mixed type of files in any folder, Windows automatically assigns General Items as the folder template.
 If you want to view any folder’s template, right-click the folder icon and open its Properties window.
 In here, navigate to the Customize tab where you can see the correct template optimized for the folder in question.

-Read: How to change Library folder template on Windows 10.
+Read: How to change Library folder template on Windows.

-2. Navigate to the View tab in ribbon bar on the top and change the settings per your wish.
+However, if you are using Windows 10, navigate to the View tab in ribbon baron the top and change the settings per your wish.
 You can change the layout and choose the folder details to display, add extra panes, adjust column width, etc.

-3. Once done with the changes, click Options to open Folder Options window.
+Once done with the changes, click Options to open the File Explorer Options, earlier called Folder Options. window.

 That is it.
 You have just generalized the view settings for a particular folder template type across the OS.
 Hope this works for you.